Kristala Jones Prather

-Kristala Jones Prather is an American professor of Chemical Engineering at the Massachusetts Institute of Technology.
-Her research is focused on using novel bioprocesses to design of recombinant microorganisms for the production of small molecules.
+Kristala Jones Prather is an American professor of chemical engineering at the Massachusetts Institute of Technology.
+Her research is focused on using novel bioprocesses to design recombinant microorganisms to produce small molecules.

 Early life and education

 Prather was born in Cincinnati.
 She grew up in Longview, Texas.
 She was inspired to study chemical engineering by her physics and calculus teachers.
-She earned a Bachelor of Science from Massachusetts Institute of Technology in 1994.
+She earned a Bachelor of Science from Massachusetts Institute of Technology in 1994, and a Ph.D at University of California, Berkeley, in 1999.

 She has been involved with the National Society of Black Engineers and National Organization for the Professional Advancement of Black Chemists and Chemical Engineers.
-She completed her PhD at University of California, Berkeley, graduating in 1999.

 Research and career

 Prather worked at BioProcess R&D and the Merck & Co. labs for four years, working on biocatalysis for the transformation of small molecules and mammalian cell lines for therapeutic proteins.
-This allowed her to produce drugs with biological processes rather than chemical reactions.
+This enabled her to produce drugs with biological processes rather than chemical reactions.
 She was appointed to the faculty of Massachusetts Institute of Technology in 2004.
-In 2009, her team created a glucaric acid from Escherichia coli which contained enzymes from three organisms.
+In 2009, her team created glucaric acid from Escherichia coli that contained enzymes from three organisms.

-In 2014 she was appointed a Fellow Radcliffe Institute for Advanced Study.
-Today she is an investigator in the multi-institutional Synthetic Biology Engineering Research Center, as well as leader of the Prather lab.
-She specialises in retrobiosynthesis.
-These pathways use synthetic DNA, which can be added biological hosts.
-She has given expert evidence to the National Academy of Sciences on vulnerabilities in biodefense.
+In 2014, she was appointed a Fellow at Radcliffe Institute for Advanced Study.
+In 2016, she was an investigator in the multi-institutional Synthetic Biology Engineering Research Center, as well as leader of the Prather lab.
+She specializes in retrobiosynthesis.
+These pathways use synthetic DNA that can be added to biological hosts.
+In 2018, she gave expert evidence to the National Academy of Sciences about vulnerabilities in biodefense.

+Prather has won numerous awards for her research, including the Andreas Acrivos Award for Professional Progress from the American Institute of Chemical Engineering in 2021.
+She was named a Fellow of the American Association for the Advancement of Science in 2018.

+In late 2023, Prather was appointed head of MIT's Department of Chemical Engineering.

-Prather is well known for her teaching, mentoring and advocacy.
-She was profiled on Spellbound, how kids become scientists.
-Prather is on the advisory board of the Woodrow Wilson International Center for Scholars SynBio Project.
-She is involved with several initiatives to support students of colour on campus at Massachusetts Institute of Technology.
+Prather is known for her teaching, mentoring, and advocacy.
+In 2016, she was profiled on Spellbound, how kids become scientists.
+In 2015, Prather served on the advisory board of the Woodrow Wilson International Center for Scholars SynBio Project.
+She has been involved with several initiatives to support MIT students of color.

-Prather was a reviewer for the ACS synthetic biology (2016, 2018) and for the Journal of the American Chemical Society (2016,2017).